“Keep your eyes on the stars, and your feet on the ground.” – Theodore Roosevelt

 How do I want my work to stand out?

-How do I want people to go back feeling after interacting with me?
+How do I want people to go feel after interacting with me?

 As you get clearer, you will begin to feel firmly rooted and being a professional will become effortless.
 Your journey to optimising personal effectiveness at work begins with this.
 As you reach the stars, feel the ground below your feet!